ajpelu/qpyr_dendro/man/notes_dendro_analysis.md

 Piovesa, G., F. Biondi, A. D. Filippo, A. Alessandrini, and M. Maugeri.
 2008.
 Drought-driven growth reduction in old beech (fagus sylvatica l.) forests of the central apennines, italy.
 Global Change Biology 14:1265–1281.

 Rubino, D., and B. McCarthy.
 2004.
 Comparative analysis of dendroecological methods used to assess disturbance events.
 Dendrochronologia 21:97–115.

+Sangüesa-Barreda, G., J. J. Camarero, J. Oliva, F. Montes, and A. Gazol.
+2015.
+Past logging, drought and pathogens interact and contribute to forest dieback.
+Agricultural and Forest Meteorology 208:85–94.